ma2web/horizon/README.md

 # TODO

-1- Making `type.ts` file separate and moving to the specefic related directory` 2* Makeing store management a bit more clean
+1- Making `type.ts` file separate and moving to the specefic related directory

+2- Makeing store management a bit more clean

-3* Also we can move the global command search into the context store
+3- Also we can move the global command search into the context store

+4- Theme configuration

+5- Creating all ui kit components like input, typography, card,... inside the component